Irantwomiles/mintaio/README.md

     * change await fetching to .then to avoid program lockup.
 * Tasks:
   * Force gas price on active tasks
-  * look into better live contract detection.
+  * look into better live slug detection.
 * Mintwatch
   * Enable/Disable viewing of all mints happening at the moment.
   * Setup notifications based on parameters.